Stanley-Ye/W209-Final-Project/README.md

 * Create derived data for a few stocks.
 * Annotate a regular stock chart with event dates (e.g., earnings, dividends).
   - Start by building chart in Jupyter notebook and then move to Vis tool (e.g., D3, Tableau).
+* Import data set from Twitter for INTC for some specific dates surrounding earning and dividents.
+* Create Tableau visuals to join the stock price to twitter action.

 ### Vis Ideas:
 * Calender vis to track user-selected past/future key dates (e.g., earnings, dividends, revised revenue forecast) for user-selected stocks.